 The main distinctions between the current UK and EU Annex III entries for methyl salicylate are:

-• Specific age-based restrictions: in certain categories, the UK imposes distinct restrictions for products intended for children aged 6 months to 1 year, whereas the EU does not include such specific age-related provisions currently.
+- Specific age-based restrictions: in certain categories, the UK imposes distinct restrictions for products intended for children aged 6 months to 1 year, whereas the EU does not permit the use of this ingredient in products intended for children under 6 years of age except for toothpaste.

 Deadlines for compliance